jameswu5/Chess/README.md

 # Chess
 This is my implementation of a chess GUI made with Unity.
-It currently traverses around 9k nodes a second and I'm working on improving its efficiency with bitboards.
+It is fully functional but I'm working on optimising move generation.